seoha-kim/seoha-kim/README.md

 ## Seoha Kim ✿˘◡˘✿
-I am a Master's graduate with a strong interest in 3D Scene Understanding, 4D Scene Reconstruction, and Robot Perception. <br>
+I am a Master graduate with a strong interest in 3D Scene Understanding, 4D Scene Reconstruction, and Robot Perception. <br>
 My research interests focus on developing intelligent systems capable of perceiving and interacting with complex 3D environments.